Vilna Gaon: His attitude towards secular studies and philosophy

-The Gaon supported secular studies, which included some of the sciences, primarily the natural sciences, and even wrote a book on mathematics, astronomy, and geometry titled Il Mishulash.
-In the introduction to the translation of Euclid’s Elements (translated into Hebrew by Rabbi Baruch Shklov in The Hague in 1780), it is quoted in his name:
+The Gaon supported secular studies, including natural science, and even wrote a book on mathematics, astronomy, and geometry titled Ayil Meshulash.
+In the introduction to the translation of Euclid's Elements (translated into Hebrew by Baruch Shklov in The Hague in 1780), it is quoted in his name:

-Just as a person will lack knowledge of other wisdoms, so too will they be missing a hundredfold in the wisdom of Torah… And he commanded me (= the Gaon) to translate from what we can of these wisdoms into our holy tongue in order to remove the poison from their mouths, and many will be enlightened, and knowledge will increase among the people of Israel.
+Just as a person will lack knowledge of other wisdoms, so too will they be missing a hundredfold in the wisdom of Torah… And he commanded me (= the Gaon) to translate from what we can of these wisdoms into our holy tongue to remove the poison from their mouths, and many will be enlightened, and knowledge will increase among the people of Israel.

-The words of Rabbi Baruch Shik are supported by a translation written by the Vilna Gaon's son, Rabbi Avraham Vilner, of parts of the Natural History by the radical French scientist Georges-Louis Leclerc, Comte de Buffon.
+The words of Baruch Shik are supported by a translation written by the Vilna Gaon's son, Avraham Vilner, of parts of the Natural History by the radical French scientist Georges-Louis Leclerc, Comte de Buffon.

 According to the testimony of his disciples and the books written in his name, the Gaon was knowledgeable in mathematics, engineering, biology, astronomy, geography, linguistics, and music, but he refrained from engaging in pharmacy based on his father's instructions.

-He also studied human philosophy but opposed the study of general humanities because he did not see them as having true value for Jewish life.
-The Gaon distinguished between the humanities and the natural sciences, which he saw as "pharmacology and medicine" assisting in the understanding of the Torah.
+He also studied human philosophy but opposed the study of the humanities in general because he did not see them as having intrinsic value for Jewish life.
+The Gaon distinguished between the humanities and the natural sciences, which he regarded as "pharmacology and medicine" that assist in understanding the Torah.

-Rabbi Yisrael Shklov recounts the Gaon’s teachings:
+Yisrael Shklov recounts the Gaon's teachings:

-Thus he said, all wisdoms are necessary for our Torah... and are included in it, and all must be known to their purpose, and he mentioned them: the wisdom of algebra, triangles, and engineering and the wisdom of music...
+Thus he said, all wisdoms are necessary for our Torah ... and are included in it, and all must be known to their purpose, and he mentioned them: the wisdom of algebra, triangles, and engineering and the wisdom of music. ...
 And he explained the nature of all the wisdoms and said that he had attained them for their purpose, except for the wisdom of medicine, he knew the science of surgery and its connection to it, but he was forbidden by his father to study the practice of medicines and their work, so as not to be distracted from his Torah study when he would be required to go and save lives, once he knew it fully.
-Likewise, the wisdom of witchcraft... and he knew it, but he was lacking in the practice of herbs and all their workings, because they were in the hands of the Gentiles who are heretics, and thus he could not learn their full practice due to his strong commitment.
+Likewise, the wisdom of witchcraft ... and he knew it, but he was lacking in the practice of herbs and all their workings, because they were in the hands of the Gentiles who are heretics, and thus he could not learn their full practice due to his strong commitment.